 - Competition.
 You’re afraid your competition will find out how much you charge.
 Bad news: your competition already knows what you charge.
 It’s easy for them to have a friend pose as a prospective customer and get your entire price list.
 Or your customers tell others what they paid.
 You are going to have a tough time keeping your pricing private, especially in the internet age.

 - Rapport.
 Your service is based on your personality and your rapport with your customers.
-Therefore, they need to speak with you in order to get the connection and see if it’s a good fit.
+Therefore, they need to speak with you in order to make the human connection and see if it’s a good fit.
 I agree with this 100%.
 But if it’s a perfect fit, and they can’t afford you, how does that benefit either of you?
-Why not put some videos on your website, offer some free teleclasses or workshops, so they get a chance to experience you before the prospect call is scheduled.
+Why not put some videos on your website, or offer some free webinar or workshops, so they get a chance to “experience” you before the sales meeting is scheduled.

 - Mimics.
 You are concerned that competitors who are less qualified than you will increase their prices to mimic yours, but offer poor service.
 Let them.
 You cannot be responsible for what your competitor does.
 If they charge too much and offer a shoddy product or service, they’ll be out of business soon enough anyway.

 - Uniqueness.
-You feel that your service or product is not unique, but is exactly the same as what your competitor offers.
-This is called a commodity.
-But a commodity implies that what the customer is purchasing is the same, regardless of vendor (like milk, flour or gasoline).
-By being clear on what makes you unique, different or better than your competitor, you avoid being seen as a commodity.
-This is called your Unique Selling Proposition.
+You feel that your service or product is not unique, and is exactly the same as what your competitor offers.
+This is called a “commodity.”
+But a commodity implies that what the customer is purchasing is the same, regardless of the vendor (like milk, flour or gasoline).
+By being clear on what makes you unique, different, or better than your competitor, you avoid being seen as a commodity.
+This is called your Unique Selling Proposition (USP).
 If you don’t have one, get one.

 - Ongoing Marketing.
-You’re concerned that if someone sees your prices but doesn’t reach out to you, you won’t have any way to connect with them in the long term.
-This is where having an offer on your website they can sign up for can help you gather a list of people who may be interested in your product or service.
-Think: email newsletter, teleclass or whitepaper.
+You’re concerned that if someone sees your prices but doesn’t reach out to you, you won’t have any way to connect with them in the future.
+It’s an easily fixable problem.
+This is where having a free or low-cost offer on your website which adds them to your mailing list is helpful.
+Think: email newsletter, webinar, tutorial, or whitepaper.
 However, you need to handle these people differently than you would a bona fide prospect, because they’re in the Information Gathering stage of the sales cycle, not the Decision Making phase.
 Establish your sales and marketing strategy and funnel, and reach out to people based on where they are along the sales path.

 - Not Knowing Your Worth.
 It’s true.
 Many small business owners feel uncomfortable setting their prices because they don’t truly know their value.
 Here’s my blog post about setting your service fees.